Namibia'sZambezi Region

 Big, Bigger, Biggest

-Crocodiles are often seen on the banks or in the rivers.
-They are joined by hippos, which can break a crocodile's back with their large jaws.
-The largest land mammal - the elephant - also frequents the area.
+Crocodile are often seen on the banks or in the river.
+It is joined by hippo, which can break a crocodile's back with its large jaws.
+The largest land mammal — the elephant — also frequents the area.
 Splashes and sounds result in heads turning to the source of the commotion.

 Your Private Show